Alexwcjung/EPA23/English Curriculum Development.md

 |W010|Midterm| [Praat](https://www.fon.hum.uva.nl/praat/), [Speechnotes](https://speechnotes.co/)

 ## 🍃 Assessment
-1. Formative assessment:
+1. Formative Assessment:
-+ ✅ Rubric: Your speech intonation should be as similar as possible to that of a native speaker.
-Each time your pitch curve on Praat shows the opposite direction of that of a native speaker, three points will be deducted.
++ ✅ Rubric: Your speech intonation should closely resemble that of a native speaker.
+For each instance where your pitch curve on Praat shows the opposite direction of that of a native speaker, three points will be deducted.
 + ✅ Feedback: The image of your pitch wave will be compared with that of the native speaker on TTS.
-The differences will be marked and posted on Padlet.
+Differences will be identified and posted on Padlet for your reference.

-2. Summative assessment:
+2. Summative Assessment:
-+ Step 1: Choose seven words that Koreans often add one or more vowels to (e.g., site, cake).
++ Step 1: Select seven words commonly prone to vowel insertion by Korean speakers (e.g., site, cake).
-+ Step 2: Record on Praat.
-When pronouncing a word, you must (1) pronounce the word with vowel insertion and (2) pronounce it without vowel insertion.
-You should aim to show the difference between (1) and (2) as clearly as possible.
++ Step 2: Utilize Praat to record your pronunciation.
+When pronouncing each word, you should (1) pronounce it with vowel insertion and (2) pronounce it without vowel insertion.
+Aim to demonstrate the difference between (1) and (2) as distinctly as possible.
-+ ✅Rubric: Each time you are judged to have added a vowel to a consonant in your waveform, two points will be deducted.
++ ✅ Rubric: For each instance where it is determined that you added a vowel to a consonant in your waveform, two points will be deducted.
 + ✅ Feedback: The image of your pitch wave will be compared with that of a native speaker.
-The difference will be marked and posted on Padlet.
+Discrepancies will be identified, marked, and posted on Padlet for your review.